 Monitoring the Illegal Killing of Elephants (MIKE)

-Space for Giants works closely with the Kenya Wildlife Service and other conservation partners across the landscape to monitor the illegal killing of elephants.
-While this activity does not protect elephants directly, the data does reveal poaching hotspots over time and this allows us to use our resources cost-effectively in reducing poaching and human-elephant conflict.
+In Laikipia and Samburu in Kenya, we work closely with the Kenya Wildlife Service and conservation partners to monitor the illegal killing of elephants as part of a continentwide programme.
+The data illustrate poaching hotspots over time, directing us where to use our resources cost-effectively in reducing poaching and human-elephant conflict.